GLOBAL MARKETS-European shares sink again, dollar holds strong

 MSCI's broadest index of Asia-Pacific shares outside Japan dipped 0.3 percent but was still not far from a 6 1/2-year high hit on Wednesday.

-The Nikkei average fell 0.2 percent while Australian shares inched up to six-year highs.
-(Editing by John Stonestreet)
+The Nikkei average rose 0.3 percent while Australian shares inched up to six-year highs.

+Argentina defaulted for the second time in 12 years overnight after hopes for a last minute deal with holdout creditors were dashed.

+Traders said that helped fuel weakness in Spanish shares, with Madrid's main index down 1.3 percent.

 * First searches at Audi since emissions scandal broke in 2015